“An elegant country house with just 14 luxurious and unique rooms, set in beautiful wooded hills above San José”

-The main house contains 7 of these in a Gaudí-esque construction: all white walls and arched windows.
-Rooms lead off a stunning central galleried atrium filled with plants, paintings and intriguing ornaments collected from around the world.
-There are Junior Suites with quaint bathrooms looking directly onto the view, and the 2 Master Suites.
-One of these, Ranchito, has an interior landscape of hills and coffee plantations; the other, the stunning Rosa Blanca, is set over 2 floors with a bathroom overrun by a painted forest, and a breathtakingly romantic bedroom with 360-degree views from its wraparound tower windows.
+Each suite is completely unique.
+Most are in the main house and of Gaudí-esque construction: all white walls and arched windows.
+Suites lead off a stunning central galleried atrium filled with plants, paintings and intriguing ornaments collected from around the world.
+There are Junior Suites with quaint bathrooms looking directly onto the view.
+Also here are the 2 Master Suites: Ranchito, has an interior landscape of hills and coffee plantations while the stunning split-level Rosa Blanca has a bathroom overrun by a painted forest, and a breathtakingly romantic bedroom with 360-degree views from its wraparound tower windows.
 The Jacuzzi is fed by a little stream and the whole suite is utterly romantic.

 There are phones and WiFi but no TVs in the suites - however there’s a television on the landing in a cosy little library for guests to use, along with a fine collection of art books.

 Food is taken seriously here - owner Teri Jampol was once a chef and works with her Costa Rican staff to make delicious fusions of local and international cuisine from locally sourced organic ingredients - some grown in the Finca’s kitchen garden.